chiteri/shdnbi2013_machinelearning/README.md

 SCIENCE HACK DAY, Nairobi - 2013: MACHINE LEARNING FOR PHYSICS
 ===============================================================

 A project based on ideas of Machine Learning _(M.L)_ : We need to train computers to accurately recognize sentences in either Swahili or English out of reading entries from Wikipedia from both languages.
-We will then use similar rules and techniques to detect the presence of particular sub-atomic particles inside Physics data collected from the Compact Muon Solenoid (C.M.S) experiment at CERN.
+We will then use similar rules and techniques to detect the presence of particular sub-atomic particles inside Physics data collected by collaborators at the Compact Muon Solenoid (C.M.S) experiment at CERN.

 scikit-learn example and our experiements at Siena.